FabianBartl/Filmbibliothek/README.md

 ![](screenshot_movie-overview.png)

 - Basic concept is working
-- Own modern designed webpage
+- Own modern designed local webpage
 - Provides an installation script for Windows
 - Operates with *Flask* backend and can be accessed in the browser at http://filmbibliothek/